mewithoutnara/PointSurfaceTwist/README.md

 s.scope;
 ```

-// which values would cover most of the Möbius strip surface?
+In a meeting with the project supervisors and one other guest artist, we have discussed space filling curves.
+That made us wonder, which values for \~freq and \~freqB would work the best to cover as much of the surface of the Möbius strip or the torus.
+We didn't follow this idea further, but might do so in the future.

 ### Similarities and Transition (scope)